COMP6248-Reproducability-Challenge/SVAE/README.md

 - report - contains the LaTeX source, and scripts for plotting the results; all logs are stored here.
 - gh-pages - contains scripts for converting the PyTorch model to ONNX and the html files for the interactive demo.
-- vvae - an implementation of a standard (vanilla) VAE, plus training scripts.
+- vanilla_vae - an implementation of a standard (vanilla) VAE, plus training scripts.

 ## References